brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 The same reason you don't let children play with everything: **"It might get messy"**.
 Smart components (also named containers here) should also follow a very strict set of rules.
 We don't want to inject every service that we want in there, just because we can.
 For instance: it might not make sense to inject a game-engine in an authentication module.

 The following example shows a big constructor with a lot of dependencies.
-In this scenario the MyComponent can pretty much do whatever it wants in the application.
-He gets injected whatever it wants and uses whatever it wants.
+In this scenario *MyComponent* can pretty much do whatever it wants in the application.
+It gets injected whatever it wants and uses whatever it wants.
 That's generally not a good idea.

 ```typescript